RedrumKid/ElectroKitty/README.md

 `pip intall electrokitty --upgrade`

 Note that during installation Pybind11 might ask you to download Microsoft build tools if on Windows.
-Install those and the rest is taken care of by.
+Install those and the rest is taken care of.

 ## Getting started